celestinhermez/sparkify_customer_churn/README.md

 and the consumer base evolve.
 It is important not to rely on an outdated model for such an important aspect of the business.

-Finally, some A/B tests could be set up to examine the impact of this model.
-One possibility would be to find users identified as potential churners, split them into a control and treatment group, assign some "churn-mitigating" action and compare their churn rates.
+Finally, some A/B tests could be set up to examine the insights of this model, in particular the resulting mitigating actions taken.
+One possibility would be to find users identified as potential churners, split them into a control and treatment group, assign some "churn-mitigating" treatment and compare their churn rates through statistical hypothesis testing.
+This approach would be a rigorous follow-up to this model.